 The following definitions apply:

+Administrative Provisions: Any provisions, other than PM&E measures, agreed to by Relicensing Participants.

 Comprehensive Collaborative Agreement: A package of recommended FERC Jurisdictional PM&E Measures and FERC Non-Jurisdictional Agreements that are agreed upon by the Relicensing Participants.

 FERC: Federal Energy Regulatory Commission.